anxious-coder-lhs/emacs-config/README.md

 ## Packages
 * [Spacemacs: Amazing Emacs distribution based on Evil mode](#spacemacs)

 # Why Spacemacs?
+The configuration is based on using Spacemacs, rather than native Emacs.
 Original documentation can be found at the [Spacemacs github repo](https://github.com/syl20bnr/spacemacs).
 For me it provides a perfect combination of power and beauty.

 # Installing Configuration
 While you might not be interested in installing this directly, but rather use certain parts of the configuration package.
 Direct installation can be done with the following steps: